huubaonghihoang/reflective-porfolio-AT/README.md

 ### **what are the perceived strenths and weaknesses that I have observed?**
 ### **what were the challenges I have encountered and how well did I handle them?**

+- i was struggling with using github and starting my reflective portfolio.
+Asking for help from the tutor and my family members assisted me to start my weekly portfolio easily.
+- I aso self-taught github markdown syntax and the basis of Python's coding.
 ### **what theory proved to be useful? what have I learnt from this?**